Kyle Shanahan: Atlanta Falcons (2015–2016)

 On January 18, 2015, the Atlanta Falcons hired Shanahan as their new offensive coordinator.

 Shanahan's first season with the Falcons was a disappointment, with the offense ending the 2015 season ranked 21st in points.
-The offensive struggles included the Falcon's first shutout since 2004, losing 38-0 to the Carolina Panthers.
+The offensive struggles included the Falcons' first shutout since 2004, losing 38–0 to the Carolina Panthers.
 Despite the lack of results, Shanahan believed that the team was really close to success, only needing a few extra pieces to significantly improve.

 The 2016 season went much better.
-Putting the previous year's 8–8 campaign behind them, the Falcons' offense under Shanahan was the highest-scoring offense in the league in 2016 and earned an 11–5 record, a division title, and a Super Bowl LI berth against the New England Patriots.
+Putting the previous year's 8–8 campaign behind them, the Falcons' offense under Shanahan was the highest-scoring offense in the league in 2016 and finished atop the NFC South with an 11–5 record.
+The team went on to reach Super Bowl LI against the New England Patriots.
 Shanahan was named the NFL Assistant Coach of the Year for the 2016 season.
 He was also named Coordinator of the Year by Sporting News and Assistant Coach of the Year by the Pro Football Writers of America.

 During Super Bowl LI, the Falcons held a 28–3 lead over the Patriots in the third quarter, in part thanks to Shanahan's play-calling and the Falcons' execution of those plays.
 However, Shanahan was criticized for being too aggressive by not using a ball-control running attack late in the game, a decision considered by many to have contributed to the Falcons losing their 25-point lead, as they eventually lost the game in overtime by a score of 34–28.

-Despite the sour ending to his Falcon's tenure, Kyle Shanahan has stated that he bears no ill will towards the Falcons and credited his two years working for head coach, Dan Quinn as an important learning experience.
+Despite the sour ending to his Atlanta tenure, Shanahan has stated that he bears no ill will towards the Falcons and credited his two years working for head coach Dan Quinn as an important learning experience.
 Indeed, Quinn's Falcon coaching staff was something of a brain trust.
-Shanahan's offensive coaching staff under Quinn included two future NFL head coaches, Matt LaFleur, and Mike McDaniel.
+Shanahan's offensive coaching staff under Quinn included two future NFL head coaches, Matt LaFleur and Mike McDaniel.
 Quinn's defensive assistants also included two future NFL head coaches, Raheem Morris and Jeff Ulbrich.

-San Francisco 49ers
+San Francisco 49ers (2017–present)

+2017

-On February 6, 2017, one day after the Super Bowl, Shanahan was officially hired as the next head coach of the San Francisco 49ers, signing a six-year deal.
+On February 6, 2017, the day after the Super Bowl, Shanahan was officially hired as the next head coach of the San Francisco 49ers, signing a six-year deal.
 Shanahan won his first preseason game 27–17 against the Kansas City Chiefs on August 11, 2017.
 However, the 49ers began the season with nine consecutive losses.
 On November 12, 2017, Shanahan won his first regular-season game, against the New York Giants by a score of 31–21.
 Three weeks later, the 49ers pulled out a narrow 15–14 road victory over the Chicago Bears, which marked the first start for quarterback Jimmy Garoppolo as a 49er.
 In the regular-season finale, the 49ers defeated the Los Angeles Rams on the road 34–13, ending the season on a five-game win streak, and winning six out of the last seven games, to finish 6–10.
 The prior year, the 49ers had won only two games.